Univ-Wyo-Education/S21-4010/syllabus.md

 ## Required texts

-Textbook: We have a textbook for the 2nd 1/2 of teh class on  Ethereum/Solidity.
+Textbook: We have a textbook for the 2nd 1/2 of the class on  Ethereum/Solidity.
 Solidity has moved from version 5.12 to 5.17 in the past 3 months.
 The text book for Go is a free online PDF: [https://www.golang-book.com/books/intro](https://www.golang-book.com/books/intro) We will also be using IOHK’s BlockChian.
 It is programmed in Haskell.